 The zero-emission vehicles, introduced as part of a joint initiative between Stagecoach East and the Greater Cambridgeshire Partnership, aim to improve air quality in the city and reduce harmful carbon emissions.
-The 2 vehicles began service on the popular Citi 6 route, between Cambridge, Girton and Oakington and have since operated on various routes within the Cambridge area.
+The 2 vehicles began service on the popular Citi 6 route, between Cambridge, Girton and Oakington and have since welcomed passengers on various routes within the Cambridgeshire area.

-Using state-of-the-art batteries that use regenerative braking to re-charge every time the bus slows down, the fully-electric vehicles have released a total of zero tailpipe emissions during the 50,000 collective miles they have travelled since they first came into service last year.
+Using state-of-the-art batteries that use regenerative braking to re-charge every time the bus slows down, the fully-electric vehicles have released a total of zero tailpipe emissions during the 106,321 collective miles they have traveled in the last two years and have saved 74 tonnes of C02 since they rolled into service.
 They use approximately 2kWhr of electricity per mile, which is the same amount of electricity as running a conventional oven for an hour!

 Our electric buses are 100% Electric, 0% Emissions.